 2010 Antithesis: The Dialectics of Software Art (PhD thesis), Aarhus: DARC Press, Aarhus University.
 ISBN 87-91810-15-9, pp. 232.

 2002 Notes Towards the Complete Works of Shakespeare, limited edition artists book & DVD, London: Published by Kahve-Society, Produced by Book Works, ISBN 0-9541181-2-X. (including extensive press coverage in national/international newspapers and broadcast media)

-1996 This Paper is Intentionally Blank, limited edition artist book (co-authored with Victoria de Rijke and Sophie Weeks), London: Camerawork, ISBN 1-871-10307-3 (associated article in New Times with Kevin Davey).
+1996 This Paper is Intentionally Blank, limited edition artist book (w/ Victoria de Rijke and Sophie Weeks), London: Camerawork, ISBN 1-871-10307-3 (associated article in New Times with Kevin Davey).

 2019 A Peer-Reviewed Journal about Machine Feeling, APRJA 8:1, Aarhus/Berlin: Aarhus University/transmediale, co-edited, online and offline.

 2018 A Peer-Reviewed Journal about Research Values, APRJA 7:1, Aarhus/Berlin: Aarhus University/transmediale, co-edited, online and offline.

 2017 A Peer-Reviewed Journal about Machine Research, APRJA 6:1, Aarhus/Berlin: Aarhus University/transmediale, co-edited, online and offline.